Middle Senior High School

 REQUIRED MEDICATION FORMS

-Current physical exam forms must be submitted to the school nurse for Kindergarten registration, prior to entering grades 4, 7, & 10, and for eligibility for sports.
+Current physical exam forms must be submitted to the school nurse upon registration with the district, prior to entering grades 4, 7, & 10, and for eligibility for sports.

 Hearing: Grades K-3, 7, 10